Sky Sports Racing: History

 It was originally launched on 1 May 2002 as Attheraces, a partnership between the aforementioned entities plus Channel Four Television Corporation.
 It stopped broadcasting on 29 March 2004 due to financial problems but, after restructuring, was relaunched on 11 June 2004 without Channel Four.

 On 30 April 2018, it was announced that At The Races would be relaunched as part of the larger Sky Sports portfolio as Sky Sports Racing by the end of the year.
 With the relaunch, the channel will have wider distribution within Sky Sports' packages, and availability on mobiles through Sky Go.
-The rebranding occurred 1 January 2019.
-In April 2018 it was announced Chester Race Company had signed a 10 year deal to bring Live Racing from Bangor-On-Dee and Chester to Sky Sports Racing from March 2019 In July 2018, it was also announced that beginning also in March 2019, it would also hold rights to Ascot.
-The "At The Races" brand name however, remains in use as a website and on the channel's Twitter page, complete with a new logo.
+Within the same month, it was announced Chester Race Company had signed a 10-year deal to bring Live Racing from Bangor-On-Dee and Chester to Sky Sports Racing from March 2019.
+In July 2018, it was also announced that beginning also in March 2019, it would also hold rights to Ascot.
+The rebranding occurred 1 January 2019 although the "At the Races" brand remains as the channel's parent company, while the website and app became the channel's digital partners.